HurleyWong/gridsome-starter-notes-hurley/content/posts/gatsby-vs-gridsome.md

 In terms of development language, it is based on React, which means you need to master at least `.JSX` and other skills.
 Everything in Gatsby is built with React!
 As for data sources, it use the query language developed by Fackbook.
 Yes, that's **GraphQL**.
 Although I think that different SQLs are essentially the same, the synatx of GraphQL is indeed different from the Oracle or MySQL that developers often choose to use, so, I hope you do not mind and can control it.

-Finally, one of the most important aspects of Gatsby is its eco-system.
+Finally, one of the most important aspects of Gatsby is its **eco-system**.
 As of the time of writing this blog post, it already has about 700 plugins and a huge number of starters that the developers can choose to build directly and quickly.
 Note that the code in their starter project is not **shit**, that is to say, it is not difficult to modify the style and functions of the website you want to own on the basis of other developer's starter.

 ### Quick Start